pappasfotios/AcFertilityGP/README.md

 **struggle 3:** Martin mentioned that but have not given it a lot of thought.
 The boost solution introducices a scale problem or dispersion as well?

+**struggle - fun fact 4:** Presence of replicates.
+Apparently we have recaptured a few males more than once, likely because the stuff accidentally returned them to the sampling tank.
+I should probably only keep the first occurance (?)